Common prosperity: Zhejiang Pilot Zone

-In July 2021, the Zhejiang local government declared that it will become a "pilot zone" for common prosperity.
+In July 2021, the Zhejiang Provincial People's Government declared that it will become a "pilot zone" for common prosperity.
+It was the first local government to do so.
 The stated goals by 2025 of the government were:

 Bloomberg News said the goals were "modest" and that Zhejiang was already on track to achieve these goals.
 On 1 November 2022, Jiashan County of Zhejiang was named by a guideline of the National Development and Reform Commission (NDRC) as a "leading trial area" for common prosperity.
 The guideline included goals such as expanding the middle class of the local population to 82%, increasing research and development spending to 4% of the local economic output, and decreasing the per capita disposable income ratio between urban and rural areas to 1.55 (the figure was at 1.35 at the end of June).
 It also said that the county would be turned into "a model of high-quality, county-level development" by 2035.

+Following the May 2021 report from Zhejiang, a three-tier distribution system has become the focus of common prosperity policies.
+The first distribution aims to increase personal income for the majority of the population (especially low-income groups) through measures including reasonable salaries, adjusting the minimum wage, and enforcing a holiday pay system.
+The second distribution aims to protect government revenue, optimize government expenditures, and developing a more robust social safety net.
+The third distribution aims to encourage high income groups and entrepreneurs to repay society, including through exploring new forms of donation and preferential tax treatment for charitable donations.

+As part of the common prosperity policy, Zhejiang announced in 2024 that it would remove restrictions in hukou registrations in all of the province except the provincial capital Hangzhou.
+In January 2025, the Zhejiang provincial government announced a four-point road map to achieve common prosperity by 2025; the road map proposed there would be "tangible progress" by 2025, further results by 2027 and 2030, and a "decisive victory" by 2035.